Tighrine/modern_bank_app/README.md

-# Modern HooBank application with react js, tailwindcss and vite as HMR (Hot Module Replacement)
+# Modern HooBank application with react js, tailwindcss with a responsive design and vite as HMR (Hot Module Replacement)

 ## clone the repo using git clone.